 Study on how to achieve goals

-The study split participants in to 5 groups:
+The goals research study split participants in to 5 groups:

 - Group 1 – Think about a goal and rate it according to preset effectiveness criteria

 - As Group 1 + write the goal down and rate it according to the same criteria

 - As Group 2 + formulate action commitments

 - As Group 3 + send the goals and action commitments to a supportive friend

 - As Group 4 + Send weekly progress reports to the supportive friend

 At the end of 4 weeks, participants rated the accomplishment of their goal.